mlourakis/sba/utils/README.txt

 ==================== FILES ====================
 hess2eps.c: C source of a function for visualizing the sparseness pattern
             of JtJ in EPS format.
-reprerr.pl: Perl script for computing the reprojection error corresponding to a 3D
+SBAio.pm:   Perl module with functions for loading a 3D reconstruction.
-            reconstruction.
-The format of datafiles is that explained in ../demo/README.txt
+            The format of datafiles is that explained in ../demo/README.txt reprerr.pl: Perl script for computing the reprojection error corresponding to a 3D reconstruction quats.pl:   Perl utility functions for quaternions

 ==================== SAMPLE RUNS ====================
 Consult http://www.ics.forth.gr/~lourakis/sba/bt_pattern.pdf